Consensys/doc.goquorum/docs/HowTo/ManageKeys/ManagingKeys.md

 * [`account` plugins](AccountPlugins.md)

-    Introduced in GoQuorum v2.7.0, `account` plugins allow GoQuorum or `clef` to be extended with alternative methods of managing accounts.
+    Introduced in GoQuorum v2.7.0, `account` plugins allow you to extend GoQuorum or `clef` with alternative methods of managing accounts.